So, who needs professional indemnity insurance? You? The business next door? The freelance consultant over the road?

-Pinning down who needs professional indemnity insurance means partly dealing in real, tangible things and partly in concepts and emotions.
+Pinning down just who does need professional indemnity insurance - and who doesn't - means partly dealing in real, tangible things and partly in concepts and emotions.

 Sounds a bit deep, doesn't it?

 Don't worry, it isn't.
 But it's difficult to address the 'what's in it for me?' factor without first peeking behind the curtain.

-If you're looking around for professional indemnity insurance, it's likely you've seen a few explanations of what it is and what it does.
+If you're looking around for professional indemnity insurance, it's likely you've already come across a few explanations of what it is and what it does.